 Caitlin Borgmann

 Caitlin Borgmann is a nonprofit consultant who has championed social justice throughout her career.
-Most recently, she was the Executive Director of the ACLU of Montana for 7.5 years, where she elevated the organization to a national model of advocacy and diversity, growing net assets from $725K to $4M+, tripling annual fundraising to $1.42M, and launching the first Indigenous Justice Program in the history of the ACLU.
-Caitlin was a law professor at CUNY School of Law, a public law school known for its public service orientation, from 2004-2015 and a visiting scholar at the Columbia University Center for Gender & Sexuality Law from 2012-2013.
-Previously, Caitlin was the State Strategies Coordinator for six years at the National ACLU Reproductive Freedom Project, where she provided ACLU affiliates nationwide with legislative, legal, and communications support.
-She also litigated reproductive rights cases.
-Caitlin received her B.A. from Yale University and her J.D. from New York University, where she was executive editor of the New York University Law Review.
-She clerked for Judge Robert P. Patterson, Jr., of the U.S. District Court for the Southern District of New York and spent four years as a litigator at Davis Polk & Wardwell.
-Caitlin has extensive experience in nonprofit governance and has served on the boards of the National ACLU and the National Abortion Federation, among others.
+Most recently, she was the CEO of Mountain Home Montana, a behavioral health nonprofit supporting young mothers and their children, where she led a one-year turnaround of the organization, which was facing a severe financial crisis.
+Previously, Caitlin was Executive Director of the ACLU of Montana for nearly eight years, where she elevated the organization to a national model of advocacy and diversity, launching the first Indigenous Justice Program in the history of the ACLU, overseeing legal initiatives that influenced statewide and national policies, and leading significant growth in fundraising.
+Caitlin was a law professor for eleven years at CUNY School of Law, a public law school known for its public service orientation, where her courses included constitutional law and business associations.
+Earlier, Caitlin served as the State Strategies Coordinator for six years at the National ACLU Reproductive Freedom Project, where she provided ACLU affiliates nationwide with legislative, legal, and communications support and litigated reproductive rights cases.